YisongZou/DDIA-Notes/Part 2. Chapter 9.md

 Unlike chapter 7 which talks about transaction isolation levels)

 #### 2.Linearizability
-* What makes a system linearizable?`The difference between linearizability and serializability`
+* What makes a system linearizable?`The difference between linearizability(About different nodes) and serializability(About transactions)`
 * Relying on Linearizability`Locking and leader election` `Constraints and uniqueness guarantees` `Cross-channel timing dependencies`
 * Implementing linearizable systems`Linearizability and quorums`
 * The cost of Linearizability`The cap theorem` `Linearizability and network delays`

-#### 3.Ordering Guarantees(The issue of ordering events in distributed system)<-start from here next time
+#### 3.Ordering Guarantees(The issue of ordering events in distributed system）
-* Ordering and casuality
+* Ordering and casuality `The causal order is not a total order``linearizability is stronger than causal consistency` `Capturing causal dependencies`
-* Sequence number ordering
+* Sequence number ordering `Noncausal sequence number generators``Lamport timestamps` `Timestamp ordering is not sufficient`
-* Total order Broadcast
+* Total order Broadcast `Using total order broadcast` `Implementing linearizable storage using total order broadcast` <-start from here next time

 #### 4.Distributed Transactions and Consensus(How to atomically commit a distributed transaction)
 * Automic Commit and Two-Phase commit(2PC)